jaceuk/blue-prism-test/README.md

 Thank you for giving me the opportunity to take this test.

 Preview URL: https://distracted-bose-f02ff5.netlify.app/
-(please make sure you're running the mockserver locally on port 3000)
+(please make sure you're running the mock server locally on port 3000)

 ### My approach ###

-Here's a quick summary of my process.
+Here's a quick summary of my approach:

 * Read the brief thoroughly then, when done, I went though it again ... several times in fact.
-* Before doing anything I set up a new repository for my code.
-* First up I setup the mock server as per the instructions (after updating my node version).
-* Setup my project using create-react-app and removed the unneeded boiler plate files.
-* Installed ESLint using AirBnB defaults with a few tweaks.
-* Added Redux.
-Whilst this is a small project is too useful not to include.
-* Built an MVP free using the simplest of markup to get the functionality and error handling working clear of presentational clutter.
+* Built a bare bones minimum viable product to get the functionality and error handling working clear of presentational clutter.
-* Created a design.
-* Implemented the design along with supporting markup.
+* Created and implemented the design along with supporting markup.
 * Added 'nice to have' features.
 * Setup basic testing (unit/component and snapshot) with JEST and React Testing Library.

-### Rational ###
+* Thorough manual testing took place throughout along with constantly going back to the brief.

+The initial minimum viable product was created using:

+* create-react-app
+* ESLint with AirBnB defaults along with a few tweaks
+* Redux, whilst this is a small project it's just too useful

-Used SASS over styled components
-On a project this size with minimal separate components and minimal styles it made more sense.
+I decided to use SASS over styled components.
+On a project this size with minimal separate components and styles it made more sense.
 Also it's a personal preference.

-Kept things simple components wise
-I decided to only break out the components that would need to be updated with a state change.
-I could have gone more granular but it seemed like overkill for this project.
+Components wise I decided to only break out the components that would need to be updated with a state change.
+Anything more granular would have been overkill for this project.

 ### Technologies/tools used ###